The-Marcy-Lab-School-Assignments/8-0-0-assignment-zaehicks/README.md

 Now it is time to write the server application!
 Refer to the [lecture notes](https://github.com/The-Marcy-Lab-School/8-0-0-intro-to-express) to build your Express server application.

 The server should have four GET endpoints, two that serve HTML and two that serve raw data.
+One of those data endpoints will use query parameters.
 It is entirely up to *you* to decide the names of the endpoints your server makes available.
 However, the endpoints should follow the requirements below.

 As you build your server, visit http://localhost:8080 (or whatever port number you chose) and test out your server!